IALT1234/HoetWire-PyQT/README.md

 - How backend code for physical motor control can be reused in a graphical environment.
 - Early-stage interface prototyping for eventual integration into a full laboratory automation system.

-##Notes
+## Notes

--The UI logic (menu.py) directly connects PyQt buttons to backend movement functions for clarity.
+- The UI logic (menu.py) directly connects PyQt buttons to backend movement functions for clarity.
--No external database or web dependencies are required.
+- No external database or web dependencies are required.
--Designed for quick iteration and demonstration of interface responsiveness, layout styling, and code modularity.
+- Designed for quick iteration and demonstration of interface responsiveness, layout styling, and code modularity.